Diabetes-Related Foot Conditions

 Diagnosis and Tests

-To diagnose diabetic foot, a healthcare provider will:
+To diagnose diabetes-related foot conditions, a healthcare provider will:

 - Ask about your symptoms and how well you’re controlling blood glucose.